jtlapp/crumpler/README.md

 Shorten the subject and model text strings to minimal representations that clearly show differences between them.
 Returns an abbreviated subject string and an abbreviated model string that themselves can be compared using a diffing tool to properly highlight their differences.
 The method reduces both the number of lines and the lengths of individual lines, according to the configuration.
 It also numbers the lines in accordance with the configuration.

+If section titles are being output to the shortened text to show the context of differences, a diffing tool that subsequently compares the values will have to be smart enough to ignore the section titles.
+This method also returns the prefix for section title lines, if any, for use by the downstream diffing tool to properly handle section titles.

 If line numbers are being added to the shortened text, and if the line numbers of the subject and model values disagree on any lines, a diffing tool that subsequently compares the values will have to be smart enough to ignore the line numbers, unless the line numbers are removed prior to diffing.
 This method also returns the line number delimiter it used, if any, for use by the downstream diffing tool to properly handle line numbers.

-**Returns**: An object having properties `subject`, `model`, and `lineNumberDelim`.
-The first two properties are the abbreviated subject and model texts, shortened to optimize comparing their differences. `lineNumberDelim` is either null to indicate that subject and model lines were not numbered or a string providing the delimiter used between each line number and the rest of the line.
+**Returns**: An object having properties `subject`, `model`, `sectionTitlePrefix`, and `lineNumberDelim`.
+The first two properties are the abbreviated subject and model texts, shortened to optimize comparing their differences. `sectionTitlePrefix` is either null or a string that marks the start of each line that presents a section title for a subsequent difference. `lineNumberDelim` is either null to indicate that subject and model lines were not numbered or a string providing the delimiter used between each line number and the rest of the line.
 Collapsed ellipsis lines are not numbered.
 Subject or model text that is an empty string has no lines and no line numbers.
 <a name="Crumpler+shortenText"></a>

 ### *crumpler*.shortenText(text, maxLineLength)